cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    be covered more in depth at a later time when the nuances of visibility are presented.

 1. Generate, host, and view the API documentation website for the starter code provided with this tutorial.
-   Find the `Encryptable` interface on the website and compare the documentation provided there with what you see in the Javadoc comments included in `Encryptable.java`.
+   Find the `Styleable` interface on the website and compare the documentation provided there with what you see in the Javadoc comments included in `Styleable.java`.

 ### Implementing an Interface